 The Soft (S) tire is the fastest and most grippy compound.
 It offers maximum performance but with reduced longevity.
 The Soft tire excels in races where drivers aim for quick lap times and aggressive overtaking maneuvers.
 It is commonly used in qualifying sessions and during the early stages of races when grip and speed are crucial.

-Tires as a part of strategy
+Tires as a part of strategy in F1 Racing

 Teams strategize their tire choices based on factors such as track temperature, surface conditions, expected degradation rates, and pit stop plans.
 The ability to adapt tire strategies throughout the race can provide a competitive advantage, as drivers can maximize performance and minimize time lost during pit stops.

 Understanding the benefits and characteristics of each tire compound is essential for F1 betting enthusiasts.
 Analyzing track conditions, weather forecasts, and historical tire performance can help in predicting the teams’ choices and the impact those choices might have on race outcomes.